RonShih/Hash_Performance/README.md

 SHA-1 --> from openSSL
 CRC32 --> from zlib

-Compile command:
+- Compile command:
+'''
 gcc test.c -o test LDFLAGS CPPFLAGS -lcrypto -lz
+'''
--->You can check LDFLAGS and CPPFLAGS throught command "brew info openssl"
+  - You can check LDFLAGS and CPPFLAGS throught command "brew info openssl"
--->Using -lz to link zlib.h
+  - Using -lz to link zlib.h

-Run the program:
+- Run the program:
 ./test <InputFile chunksize(KB)
--->Mention that the unit of chunksize is KB
+  - Mention that the unit of chunksize is KB
--->Usually the multiples of 512B, such as 0.5KB (512Byte sector on disk), 4kB (4kB page on flash)
+  - Usually the multiples of 512B, such as 0.5KB (512Byte sector on disk), 4kB (4kB page on flash)

 Here's the example: